sanky1989/PayslipGenerator/README.md

 -Microsoft Extensions logging Abstraction tool to log information.

-- Xunit class to do unit and integration testing.
+-Xunit class to do unit and integration testing.